D-dot-AT/Stock-Prediction-Neural-Network-and-Machine-Learning-Examples/README.md

 pip install -r requirements.txt.
 ```
 ## About the Example Data
-The data provided in example_data is an example of what is provided as a D.AT data delivery.
+The data provided in `example_data` is an example of what is provided as a D.AT data delivery.

-`train.csv` - 5 years of S&P 500 stock data, segmented, normalized.
+This dataset encapsulates 5 years of stock data from the S&P 500,
+segmented into intervals of 30 trading days each.
+The data in each segment
+has been normalized using a method where values are divided by the most
+recent data point within the segment.
+Each row in the dataset represents a
-Each row represents is a segment of the stock data available on a given trading day.
+specific segment, providing a snapshot of the stock data available on a
-Each row ends with a boolean label
+particular trading day.
+Moreover, rows are labeled to indicate whether the
+stock experienced a minimum gain of 5% within the subsequent 10 trading days.

+* `train.csv`: Of the 5 years, it contains the first 4 years of data.
+* `test.csv`: Of the 5 years, it contains the final year of data.
+* `latest.csv`: This file contains data from the most recent trading
+day for all stocks listed.
+While it lacks labels (since these pertain to future events),
+each row maintains the same feature vector structure as those in the `train` and `test`
+files.
+The rows commence with the stock ticker symbol, serving as a key tool to pinpoint
+stocks with promising prospects for good performance.